 On the more technical side, search engines crawl the internet 24/7 for new websites and new pages.
 This process of 'crawling' creates search engine listings on the SERPs.
 Crawling is done via software programs called 'spiders'.
 The spiders find website pages and index their content into a database.
 They follow internal links inside the website, and when they have exhausted all the internal links, they choose an outbound link to another website and start the same process there.

-The process of regular crawling of the internet is how the most relevant websites are chosen to be displayed in SERPs when you use Google or ant other search engine to fine information online.
+The process of regular crawling of the internet is how the most relevant websites are chosen to be displayed in SERPs when you use Google or any other search engine to find information online.

 Below you can see the search engine results page (SERP).
 On Google, the SERPs are broken into 'paid results' (Adwords), and 'organic results' which are influenced by SEO.